suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 #  Security Considerations

-This document is about a Manifest format protecting and describing how to retrieve, install, and invoke Images and as such it is part of a larger solution for delivering software updates to devices.
-A detailed security treatment can be found in the architecture {{RFC9019}} and in the information model {{RFC9124}} documents.
+This specification is about a Manifest format protecting and describing how to retrieve, install, and invoke Images and as such it is part of a larger solution for delivering software updates to devices.
+A detailed security treatment can be found in the SUIT architecture {{RFC9019}} and in the SUIT information model {{RFC9124}}.

+The features added in this specification introduce several new threats.
+The introduction of Dependencies enables multiple entities to operate on a device with different privileges.
+While this is necessary to fulfill REQ.USE.MFST.COMPONENT ({{RFC9124}}, Section 4.5.4), it also introduces a new requirement: REQ.SEC.ACCESS_CONTROL ({{RFC9124}}, Section 4.3.13), which is required to address THREAT.MFST.OVERRIDE ({{RFC9124}}, Section 4.2.13) and THREAT.UPD.UNAPPROVED ({{RFC9124}}, Section 4.2.11).

+Simultaneous processing of multiple Manifests, as enabled by Dependency processing, introduces risks of TOCTOU threats (THREAT.MFST.TOCTOU: {{RFC9124}}, Section 4.2.18).
+Holding multiple Manifest Envelopes in memory simultaneously can exceed the capacity of the Manifest Processor's tamper-protected memory (REQ.SEC.MFST.CONST: {{RFC9124}}, Section 4.3.21).
+To address this threat, the Manifest Processor MAY use modular processing as described in REQ.USE.PAYLOAD ({{RFC9124}}, Section 4.5.12).
+If retaining the Manifests only, excluding envelopes, in immutable memory does not provide enough capacity, the Manifest Processor MAY reduce overhead by retaining the following elements for each manifest in immutable memory:

+* Manifest Digest
+* Parameters
+* Current Component Index
+* Current Command Sequence
+* Current Command Sequence Offset

+This allows a Manifest Processor to resume processing a manifest as follows:

+* Copy the Manifest into immutable memory
+* Validate the Manifest using the stored Manifest Digest
+* Parse forward to find the Current Command Sequence
+* Jump within the Command Seqeunce to the stored Command Sequence Offset

+When identifying a Root Manifest's correct storage location, the Component Identifier MUST be evaluated vs. the access priviliges of an Author.
+Otherwise, the Component Identifier may permit an escalation of privilege: an authorised Author causes a manifest to be installed in a location for which the Author does not have access rights.

+Since Dependencies are stored as Components, Dependency Integrity Checks and Image Verification are slightly different operations.
+While a typical Image is immutable, a Manifest Envelope can be modified in some ways (e.g. removing a Severable Element) without changing the Integrity Check result.
+Because of these factors, suit-directive-process-dependency requires that a dependency first be validated with suit-check suit-condition-dependency-integrity.

 --- back